andrew/ultimate-awesome/README.md

 - [Awesome](https://github.com/natnew/Awesome) - An awesome list of resources about topics to do with the AEC industry.
 - [awesome](https://github.com/nerkarso/awesome) - ✨ Collection of awesome technologies that I use in my projects.
 - [awesome-ai](https://github.com/nickvasdev/awesome-ai) - A curated list of AI tools, courses, books, and resources for anyone interested in exploring artificial intelligence, machine learning, and deep learning.
-- [awesome-ai-shorts](https://github.com/nicolaigaina/awesome-ai-shorts) - A curated list of AI tools, libraries, and resources for creating short-form video content (TikTok, Instagram Reels, YouTube Shorts) from long-form videos and podcasts.
 - [awesome-ndd-gamedev](https://github.com/nientedidecente/awesome-ndd-gamedev) - A list of useful resources used or suggested by NDD Games.
 - [awesome-changelogs](https://github.com/nikitadmitrieff/awesome-changelogs) - A curated list of outstanding changelogs and tools that make release communication better.
 - [awesome-tools](https://github.com/NikolaLohinski/awesome-tools) - 🤷 Everything I thought interesting keeping record of !.